cppalliance/cppalliance.github.io/_posts/2020-01-31-RichardsJanuaryUpdate.md

 service infrastructure using nothing more than boost, nlohmann_json, openssl and a c++17 compiler.
 In my view this would not have been possible without the excellent documentation and careful attention to detail in Boost.Beast.

-During the development, I reached out to Vinnie and Damien on slack a number of times.
+During the development, I reached out to Vinnie and Damian on Slack a number of times.
 Both were always helpful and attentive.
 Without a doubt they were instrumental in the success of my project.

 So here I am in January 2020.
 Just like the old TV advert where Victor Kayam was so impressed with his electric